Griffith, Australian Capital Territory: Demography

 66.9% of people were born in Australia.
 The next most common country of birth was England at 4.2%.
 76.6% of people spoke only English at home.
 The most common responses for religion were No Religion (48.4%) and Catholic (17.8%).

 Politics

 Griffith is located within the federal electorate of Canberra, which is currently represented by Alicia Payne in the House of Representatives.
-In the ACT Legislative Assembly, Griffith is part of the electorate of Kurrajong, which elects five members on the basis of proportional representation, currently two Labor, two Greens and one Liberal.
-Polling place statistics are shown to the right for the Griffith polling place at St Edmund's College in the 2019 federal and 2016 ACT elections.
+In the ACT Legislative Assembly, Griffith is part of the electorate of Kurrajong, which elects five members on the basis of proportional representation, currently two Labor, one Green, one Liberal and one Independent.

 Geology

-Rocks in Griffith are from the Silurian age.
+Rocks in Griffith are from the Silurian period.
 Mount Painter Volcanics dark grey to green grey dacitic tuff is found to the south west of the Deakin Fault.
 Canberra Formation, calcareous shale is in the north east of the Deakin Fault.
-The Deakin Fault is named after the suburb, and in the suburb runs from Canberra Avenue at Manuka to Frome Street.
+The Deakin Fault is named after the suburb, and in the suburb it runs from Canberra Avenue at Manuka to Frome Street.
 The Deakin fault is an important fault running in the north west direction across most of Canberra.